siftrics/sight/README.md

-# Siftrics Sight API Command-Line Tool and Go Client
+# Sight API Go Client and Command-Line Tool

 This repository contains